Eric Christian Olsen: Career

 Olsen's first starring role was the title role in the 1999 TV movie Arthur's Quest.
 Soon after, he gave an Emmy submitted portrayal of a dying burn victim on NBC's ER.
 His next role was a small one in HBO's Black Cat Run.
 He soon landed a starring role in the Fox TV series Get Real, playing Cameron Green.
 The series lasted for a year before he made his transition onto the big screen when he played Ben Affleck's gunner in Pearl Harbor, that was quickly followed by a leading role as Austin "The Cocky Blond Guy" in the teen send up feature film Not Another Teen Movie.

 Olsen next played Jake in the teen comedy The Hot Chick.
 In 2003, he won the role of Lloyd Christmas in Dumb and Dumberer: When Harry Met Lloyd, the prequel to the hit movie Dumb and Dumber.
 Olsen followed that up by playing opposite Chris Evans for a second time in Cellular.
 He starred in the yet to be released Mojave and then joined the final season of Fox's Tru Calling.
-He claimed three highly contrasting roles in 2006 and 2007 with the release of Beerfest, License to Wed and Zach Braff's The Last Kiss.
+He claimed three roles in 2006 and 2007 with the release of Beerfest, License to Wed and Zach Braff's The Last Kiss.
 Olsen co-starred as Sully in the Fox sitcom The Loop.
-Olsen had four other projects in 2008 and continues to reside in Malibu, California.

 In 2009, he appeared in several episodes of the first season of the Community sitcom, as Vaughn, a usually shirtless, neo-hippie student, musician, and athlete.
 Olsen appeared on Will Ferrell and Adam McKay's streaming video website Funny or Die, with a small series of segments featuring a character called Perry Hilton, a parody of Paris Hilton.
 He starred in the 2011 science-fiction horror film The Thing.

 Olsen portrayed Detective Marty Deeks on the CBS show NCIS: Los Angeles.
 His character appeared in two episodes of season one before joining the cast as a series regular in the second season.
 Olsen's sister-in-law, Daniela Ruah, was one of his co-stars.

 Olsen is a producer of a short film Bald from 2014 and executive producer of a documentary Andy Irons: Kissed by God from 2018.
 He has his own production company Cloud Nine Productions.
 In 2019 he started his first show as an executive producer picked up in production for Hulu called Woke.

 Olsen made his writing debut with the season 11 episode 10 (the 250th overall episode) of NCIS: Los Angeles titled "Mother", which aired December 1, 2019.